Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 2

 [*Page 2 omitted*]

-Will take him in there
+will take him in there.

-is loking blooming.
+is looking blooming.
 He is

-doing well at the school &
+doing well at the School &

 will be going to England